mashimbyijamela1-bit/Bright-Coffee-Shop-Sales-Analysis/README.md

 ### Problem Statement

-The coffee shop has been underperforming in the last 3 months, I am tasked to perform diagnostics on what caused the drop in revenue
+The coffee shop has been underperforming in the last 6 months, I am tasked to perform diagnostics on what caused the drop in revenue.
+The newly appointed CEO wants to grow the coffee shop's revenue and improve product performance using data-driven insights

 ### Aim of the project
 The aim of this project is to provide analysis with key insights on the revenue decline